rhvall/Hackaton-ThetaEdgeMarketplace/BNN-Task/README.txt

 points to the "tar.gz" file that contains executable binaries for MacOS, Linux and the instructions to follow.

-This file can be downloaded from the webpage, also if you are running an IPFS node:
+This file can be downloaded from the webpage, also if you are running an IPFS daemon node:

 ```
-ipfs get QmU1SdfUFawyLoJjdnXVWBornxPVrVQjFGZBjZxXwoec3N -o ThetaTask.tar.gz
+ipfs get Qma8wuPzwPPjU5DZQsq1wHjcCwbUib88JH9UQvuA1FHvbn -o ThetaTask.tar.gz
 ```

 ## Stage 2